AlexandrSokolov/java_language/collections/faq.collections.md

 One way this can occur is if you do not override `Object::hashCode` at all; the value that it returns in this case will be implementation-dependent (in OpenJDK, it is usually randomly generated) but is in any case highly unlikely to be the same for two different instances.

+Ideally objects must be ideally immutable, or at least cannot be changed after adding to the collection.
+Changing the element attributes will make the element not accessible via the hash-table based collection.

 ### Working with native arrays